-Carolyn, I am unbelievably happy for you and proud of you for taking your health into your hands and rocking the plant based life!
+Carolyn, I am unbelievably happy for you and proud of you for taking your health into your hands and rocking the whole food plant based life!
 I am your biggest fan.

-You can sign up for our life-changing weekly plant fueled meal plans that Carolyn follows here, for just $20 a month.
+You can sign up for our life-changing weekly whole food plant based meal plans that Carolyn follows

-Today’s recipe is perfect for someone transitioning to this way of eating.
+Today’s recipe, a whole food plant based meatloaf is perfect for someone transitioning to this way of eating.
 It’s comforting, familiar, hearty, health promoting and delicious.

 - 1/3 cup tomato paste (80g)

 - 1/2 teaspoon smoked paprika

 - 1 cup water (235ml)